Tribes2-Community/tribes2wiki/src/content/docs/start/index.md

 ## Latest News

+### Capping Tutorial Released — May 28, 2010

+Many months in the making, part one of a video teaching players some Tribes 2 basics has been finished and publicized.
+The video goes into a few fundamentals such as equipment, skiing, and jetting, and finishes with an intro to being a [capper](/tactics/capper "Capper") and using cap routes.
+This video is the first in what will hopefully be a series of videos teaching players everything they need to know to become very skilled at Tribes 2.
+Once capping has been thoroughly covered, we intend to move on to other positions as well.
+For future videos we hope to have multiple experts chiming in to give their advice.

 ### TribesNext RC2 is out! — April 2, 2009

 We are admittedly a little late with this announcement, but last week, TribesNext released RC2 (release candidate 2) of their multiplayer patch.
 This patch fixes several bugs and adds a few extra features.
 This is still a beta release, but so far the beta has been proceeding nicely.
 You can find the download instructions on the [TribesNext Info](http://www.tribesnext.com/info "http://www.tribesnext.com/info") page.